ystarling/Readme/README.md

     - how to remote connect in Linux/Unix, SSH command? most common list commands
     -
 13. Agile
     - How are you start working on task?
 Jira, Task, Epic, User story, Scram, Kanban.
+Retrospective, Backlog, Sprint planning, short iteration.
     - what was your last task you working on?
     - Scrum pocker
     - Squads, [[link](https://engineering.atspotify.com/2014/03/spotify-engineering-culture-part-1/)], [[link](https://vimeo.com/85490944)]